uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Highlight the data in "Format_ID_Sizes" in the Ranges spreadsheet and insert a Clustered Column graph.
 2. Rename the title to "Size per Unique Format".
 3. Remove the label on the X axis.
-4. Label the y axis "Number of Formats".
+4. Label the y-axis "Number of Formats".
 5. Reformat following the Formatting Guide (above).

 Also update the number and percentage of format identifications that have fewer than 10 GB, which is the smallest range in "Format_ID_Sizes",